maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 -New scripts to alert of certain changes
--Elm's Aide provides rewards every so many caught Pokemon -Changed moves to help adjust for the physical/special split -Shiny Pokemon odds changed to 1/254 based on if all DV's are at least 12 -Trade/Happiness evolutions changed to level-up/stone evolutions -Wild Pokemon encounter chance minimum of 5% for a specific Pokemon
+-Elm's Aide provides rewards every so many caught Pokemon -Changed moves to help adjust for the physical/special split -Replaced the majority of hidden items with Fossil's (Reviving feature TBD) -Shiny Pokemon odds changed to 1/254 based on if all DV's are at least 12 -Trade/Happiness evolutions changed to level-up/stone evolutions -Wild Pokemon encounter chance minimum of 5% for a specific Pokemon